top of page

 Restoring heritage brickwork brings multiple benefits:

-Preservation: Regular maintenance can prevent decay, safeguarding your brickwork from water damage and weather-related wear.
-For example, homes without proper maintenance often see an increase in repair costs by up to 50% over a ten-year span.
+2. Preservation: Regular maintenance can prevent decay, safeguarding your brickwork from water damage and weather-related wear.
+Research summarised by Historic England shows that neglecting maintenance can substantially increase long-term repair costs - sometimes by 50% or more.”
+Source: Historic England, Practical Building Conservation: Stone (2012)

-Environmental Impact: Restoration is usually better for the environment than replacement because it reduces waste and keeps original materials intact.
-Statistics show that reusing materials can cut carbon footprints by 35% or more.
+4. Environmental Impact: Restoration is usually better for the environment than replacement because it reduces waste and keeps original materials intact.
+According to Historic England and the Building Research Establishment (BRE), reusing materials during restoration can reduce embodied carbon by around one-third compared with full replacement.”
+Sources: Historic England, Heritage Counts 2019: Carbon in the Built Historic Environment; BRE, Circular Building Industry Report (2021)

 Assessing the Condition of Your Brickwork